Factors Affecting Decision-Making

 Programmed versus Non-programmed Decisions

 Programmed decisions are made in predictable circumstances and managers have clear parameters and criteria.
 Problems are well structured and alternatives are well defined.
-The problems are solved and decisions are implemented through established policy directives, rules and procedures.
+The problems are solved and decisions are implemented through established policy directives, rules, and procedures.

 To start a new business, to merge with another business or to close a plant are all examples of non-programmed decisions.
 For example, when Steven Jobs and Stephen Wozniak introduced the first Apple microcomputer in 1978, they were not certain about the market for it.
 Today, Apple Macintosh computer is a major competitor to IBM computers.

 It is very important to have adequate and accurate information about the situation for decision making, otherwise the quality of the decision will suffer.
-It must be recognized, however, that on individual has certain mental constraints, which limit the amount of information that he can adequately handle.
+It must be recognized, however, that on the individual has certain mental constraints, which limit the amount of information that he can adequately handle.

-Second, perception is highly subjective, meaning that information gets distorted in order to be consistent with our pre-established beliefs, attitudes and values.
+Second, perception is highly subjective, meaning that information gets distorted in order to be consistent with our pre-established beliefs, attitudes, and values.

-A human brain, which is the source of thinking, creativity and decision making, is limited in capacity in a number of ways.
+A human brain, which is the source of thinking, creativity, and decision making, is limited in capacity in a number of ways.
 For example, except for some unique circumstances, our memory is short term, having the capacity of only a few ideas, words, and symbols.